 The Group may provide benefits to employees (including directors) and contractors of the Group in the form of share-based payment transactions, whereby, for instance, options to acquire ordinary shares may be issued as an incentive to improve employee and shareholder goal congruence.
-The exercise price of options to acquire a total of 35,000,000 partly-paid shares (each with 4 cents to pay to become fully paid, calleable at the discretion of the Board, but not prior to 31 December 2025) so issued during the year ended 30 June 2022 and outstanding at 30 June 2022 is 0.01 cents per option with an expiry date of 15 November 2022.
+No such options were granted during this reporting period.